Child Family and Community

-- Assess the impact of educational, political, and socioeconomic factors on children and families.
+- Identify how the child develops within a system and is influenced by multiple factors of socialization including the educational, political, and socioeconomic impacts on children and families.

-- Identify the impact of one’s own experiences and how they impact relationships with children and families.
+- Evaluate the impact of one’s own experiences on their relationships with children, families, and the community.

-- Exams (objective and essay) that demonstrate the students' to describe socialization processes and the impact of various factors on development.
+- Exams (objective and essay) that demonstrate the student’s ability to describe socialization processes and the impact of various factors on development.

 - Research papers, essays and group projects that demonstrate student's ability to use the media to identify a specific issue, evaluate available resources that currently help resolve that problem, and develop possible advocacy strategies to help eliminate the problem in the future.